tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

 ### Deploy KubeVirt Operator

-Once this config is in place, we can deploy the initial KV components.
-The first piece that needs put in place is the operator.
-To deploy the operator, you can run the following: `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/v0.23.0/kubevirt-operator.yaml`.
+Once the config is in place, we can deploy the initial KubeVirt components.
+The first piece that needs to be put in place is the operator.
+Run the following to deploy the operator: `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/v0.23.0/kubevirt-operator.yaml`.
 This deploys the following components:
 - `kubevirt` namespace
 - `kubevirts` custom resource definition
 - `kubevirt.io:operator` clusterrole